alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 - The mean time to merge would have decreased from almost 3 days to just under 2 days.
 - The ignored libraries alone would have taken on average 3.5 days to merge.

 In theory, by limiting the number of libraries that get updated by Dependabot, our applications would end up less up to date.
 However, by prioritising certain libraries over others, we should end up in a situation where our applications are actually _more_ up to date in the areas we care about (security, frameworks, internal libraries).
+There is a risk involved in not being able to access new features or fixes from ignored libraries, however the reason the library has been ignored is because we're making little use of it in the app (otherwise it should be a framework library).
+We can always manually upgrade these libraries when we want to, and that should still be encouraged when doing a major update (for example a Rails upgrade).

 We should expect to see the average time for PRs to be merged in (and in particular security PRs) to reduce.
 We should also expect to see a reduction in the number of open PRs, and also a reduction in the number of deployments.